gomezlab/kinotype_viability/README.md

 ## Audience

-This file is written as though I were trying to give an overview of the computational side of this work to an interested grad student.
+This file is written to give an overview of the computational side of this work to an interested grad student.
 You probably have 1-2 years of experience writing R code and associated computing effort, including interacting with the command line and high-throughput computing resources.
 If this doesn't describe you, don't despair, you can probably still get something out of this repository.

 ## Overall Code Organization, Philosophy and Prerequisites